nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 In addition to the registered header parameters, the following headers MUST be present as protected headers:
 * **sigt**: (signing time) MUST contain the signing time of the document in UTC as string, formatted according to [RFC3339](https://tools.ietf.org/html/rfc3339).
-* **version**: MUST contain the format version of the document as number.
+* **ver**: MUST contain the format version of the document as number.
 For this version of the format the version MUST be 1.
 * **prevs**: (previous documents) MUST contain the references (see section 3.2) of the preceding documents (see section 3.4).

 The following headers MAY be present as protected headers (see section 3.4 for details):